lilyehsani/mpcs51205-auction-project/README.md

 ## Auction Service

 Prerequisites: docker and docker compose.
-To start up the auction database and service, run `docker compose up` from the root directory.
+To start up the auction database and service, run `docker compose up` or `docker-compose up --force-recreate --build` from the root directory.
 It usually takes about 30 seconds, because the service container has to wait for the database container to be up and running before it does anything.

 To use the auction service: